 |Born||In 35 AC|

 Coryanne Wylde was the daughter of Lord Morgan Wylde of the Rain House.
-At a young age, she was deflowered by a "surly lad" from the stables.
+At the age of thirteen, she was deflowered by a "surly lad" from the stables.
 According to A Caution for Young Girls, her lover was a handsome boy her own age, but according to the Rain House maester, he was thirty years old and pox-scarred.
-Per both accounts, he was gelded and sent to the Wall shortly after, and Coryanne was confined to her chambers, where in 48 AC, she gave birth to a bastard son, who was soon sent away to Storm's End to be fostered by a castle steward at Storm's End.
+Per both accounts, he was gelded and sent to the Wall shortly afterwards.
+Coryanne was confined to her chambers, where in 48 AC, she gave birth to a bastard son, who was soon sent away to Storm's End to be fostered by a castle steward and his wife.
 Few beyond the walls of the Rain House knew of her shame.

 In 50 AC, Coryanne was summoned to King's Landing.
 Queen Regent Alyssa Velaryon was sending septas and girls of noble birth to Dragonstone to be a household for her daughter, Princess Alysanne Targaryen, and Coryanne was chosen as a representative of the stormlands.
 When the raven came for Coryanne, her mother told her to let everyone believe she was a maiden, and to never speak of her child.
-However, the truth was that Queen Alyssa and the Hand of the King, Lord Rogar Baratheon, were attempting to undo the secret marriage of King Jaehaerys I and his sister-wife Alysanne, which at the time was unconsummated, and the ladies' mission was to try and persuade Alysanne to annul the marriage.
-It is not certain why Coryanne was included, but A Caution for Young Girls states that Lord Rogar or his brother, Ser Borys, placed Lady Coryanne among these ladies, but with the instruction to bed the king, thus angering Alysanne into undoing the marriage.
+However, the truth was that Queen Alyssa and the Hand of the King, Lord Rogar Baratheon, were attempting to undo the secret marriage of young King Jaehaerys I Targaryen and his sister-wife Alysanne, which at the time was unconsummated, and the ladies' mission was to try and persuade Alysanne to annul the marriage.
+It is not certain why Coryanne was included, but A Caution for Young Girls states that Lord Rogar or his brother, Ser Borys, placed Coryanne among these ladies with the instruction to bed King Jaehaerys, in order to anger Alysanne into undoing the marriage.
 If this was the case, the attempt failed.

 On the fifteenth day of the sixth moon of 50 AC, Coryanne eloped with the married Ser Howard Bullock, the younger son of the commander of Dragonstone's garrison.
 A fishing boat carried them to Driftmark, where they took ship to Pentos, and then to the Disputed Lands, where Ser Howard joined the Free Company.
-He died in Myr in 53 AC from a fall from his horse after a night of drinking, and Coryanne was left alone and penniless.
+In 53 AC, he died in Myr from a fall from his horse after a night of drinking, and Coryanne was left alone and penniless.
 The rest of Coryanne's life has not been recorded in history, but it is believed the tales she told to the sellswords of the Free Company and the magisters of Pentos helped spread gossip across the narrow sea about the marriage of Jaehaerys and Alysanne.